Meta Flow Maps enable scalable reward alignment: Related Work

 \section{Related Work}

-\paragraph{Inference\,-time alignment \& steering.} Inference-time methods aim to adapt the sampling dynamics of a fixed pretrained model to sample from the reward-tilted distribution $p_{\text{reward}}$.
+\paragraph{Inference-time alignment \& steering.} Inference-time methods aim to adapt the sampling dynamics of a fixed pretrained model to sample from the reward-tilted distribution $p_{\text{reward}}$.
 Existing approaches broadly fall into two categories: methods that aim to approximate the exact tilted dynamics, and particle-based methods that rely on resampling or search.
 For the first class, many methods can be seen as attempting to perform exact steering by approximating the true posterior distribution $p_{1|t}(\cdot | x)$ with a surrogate.
-One common heuristic is to approximate this posterior with a point mass (such as at the conditional expectation of data, i.e., the denoised estimate) and includes methods such as DPS \citep{chung2024diffusionposteriorsamplinggeneral}, FreeDoM \citep{yu2023freedomtrainingfreeenergyguidedconditional}, MPGD \citep{he2023manifoldpreservingguideddiffusion}, or unified frameworks based on a similar principle \citep{bansal2023universalguidancediffusionmodels, ye2024tfgunifiedtrainingfreeguidance}.
+One common heuristic is to approximate this posterior with a point mass (for example at the conditional expectation of data, i.e., the denoised estimate).
+This heuristic includes methods such as DPS \citep{chung2024diffusionposteriorsamplinggeneral}, FreeDoM \citep{yu2023freedomtrainingfreeenergyguidedconditional}, MPGD \citep{he2023manifoldpreservingguideddiffusion}, or unified frameworks based on a similar principle \citep{bansal2023universalguidancediffusionmodels, ye2024tfgunifiedtrainingfreeguidance}.
 Other methods attempt to have a more refined approximation to this posterior, such as LGD \citep{song2023loss}, which approximates the posterior as a Gaussian centred at the posterior mean with a manually selected variance.
-While efficient, these approximations introduce significant bias and often fail to guide trajectories correctly in multimodal or non-linear settings where the mean does not represent a valid data sample \citep{he2023manifoldpreservingguideddiffusion}.
+While efficient, these approximations introduce significant bias and often fail to guide trajectories correctly in multimodal or nonlinear settings where the mean does not represent a valid data sample \citep{he2023manifoldpreservingguideddiffusion}.
+Concurrent to our work, \citet{holderrieth2026diamondmapsefficientreward} propose a similar approach to inference-time alignment leveraging stochastic flow maps trained using GLASS distillation.
+We also propose training directly from data, and a novel, unbiased reward fine-tuning objective.